jayzun/vuejs-loading/README.md

 use option to custom the component.
 option is an object.
 Use option in the following ways:

+- Set option once.

 ```javascript
 this.$loading.show(option);
 ```

-or
+- Set option globally, the next time you show the component, option would still be effective.

 ```javascript
 Vue.use(Loading, option);